Academic Credentials

 • Society of Environmental Toxicology and Chemistry (SETAC) Wildlife Toxicology Interest Group Steering Committee Member

 Dr. Hernout's post-doctoral research focused on the effects of organic chemicals on marine organisms.
 She investigated the effects of crude oil, dispersant, and their mixture, on enzymes involved in endocrine function and detoxification processes in the loggerhead sea turtle (Caretta caretta).
 Her research also investigated metabolic disruptions (e.g., Tricarboxylic acid (TCA) cycle activity) induced by hypoxia in zebrafish (Danio rerio) using a genome-scale metabolic model.
-She has also studied the association between organic compounds (e.g., PCBs and PAHs) and biochemical biomarkers of pollution in fish from the Gulf of Mexico.
+She also studied the association between organic compounds (e.g., PCBs and PAHs) and biochemical biomarkers of pollution in fish from the Gulf of Mexico.